scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 ### Connected State

+Connecting to a BLE peripheral with a "connect" request is the SDM equivalent of the [Web Bluetooth `device.gatt.connect()`](https://webbluetoothcg.github.io/web-bluetooth/#dom-bluetoothremotegattserver-connect) call.
+After successfully connecting to a peripheral the Scratch Extension may access any **allowed** GATT service which the peripheral provides by reading and writing characteristics of those services, etc.

+The SDM shall block access to certain GATT UUIDs (services, characteristics, etc.) as demanded by the [GATT Blocklist]( https://webbluetoothcg.github.io/web-bluetooth/#the-gatt-blocklist).
+Such UUIDs are allowed in discovery filters but not allowed for actual communication.

 #### Allowed Services

 The SDM shall reject any attempt by the Scratch Extension to access a GATT service unless the service is specifically